markhj/cpp-bbunit/readme.md

 **C++ BBUnit** is a small header-only unit testing library, inspired by PHPUnit.

-To learn everything about installing and operating the library, check the documentaiton at: https://cpp-bbunit.readthedocs.io
+To learn everything about installing and operating the library, check the documentation at: https://cpp-bbunit.readthedocs.io

 ## Don't use in production :guardsman: